On this page

 npm install @okta/okta-signin-widget@latest

 See also Using the npm module (opens new window).
-The latest version of the widget is 7.16.2.
+The latest version of the Sign-In Widget is 7.24.1.

 If you're bundling your assets, import them from @okta/okta-signin-widget.
 For example, using webpack (opens new window):